-Ceramic Yarn Bowls - three sizes & made in the UK
+Ceramic Yarn Bowls & Notion Pots - made in the UK

 I started taking pottery classes back in 2017 and quickly fell in love with the process.
 Whilst I am very far from being a Master Potter, I am really keen to offer ceramic yarn bowls and dishes that I have had a hand in creating.

 My pottery teacher, Steve, throws the yarn bowls for me, I then bring them back to my studio to add the design features.
-After they have been biscuit fired back at the pottery, I then add the intricate glaze elements before Steve does the final glaze dip and firing.
+After they have been biscuit fired back at the pottery, I then add the intricate glaze elements before Steve or I complete the final glaze dip and firing.

-The yarn bowls come in three different sizes:
+The yarn bowls come in two different sizes:

 Small - perfect for 50g balls/cakes of yarn and mini skeins for colourwork.